Hales, St Margaret's Church

 The church is composed of a simple nave leading to a rounded apse.
 Both of these are thatched.
 At the west end stands a round tower, so common in Norfolk churches (124 churches in Norfolk have round towers according to Wikipedia).

-The Norman north doorway is superb; it is composed of a remarkable 6 orders, and is beautifully carved.
+The Norman north doorway is superb; it is composed of a remarkable six orders and is beautifully carved.
 Another wonderful Norman door, though less richly carved, stands in the south wall.
-The interior features some quite complete medieval wall paintings, including those of St Christopher and St James, idenntifiable by his pilgrim's staff.
+The interior features some quite complete medieval wall paintings, including those of St Christopher and St James, identifiable by his pilgrim's staff.

 The chancel arch is richly carved, as are the column capitals.
 A painted foliated border runs around part of the chancel.
 One of the most modern features of the church is the font, a comparative youngster at only 5 centuries old.
 The font is octagonal, supported by angels, and carved with Tudor roses about the bowl.
 At the base of the font stand eight carved lions.